rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 ```

 On our Rocky system, this command will install all the compiled kernel modules into the /lib/modules/<new_kernel-version> directory.
 In this example, this path will translate to  /lib/modules/5.16.9-custom/.
 This is the path from which the kernel will load all loadable modules, as needed.

+!!!
+TIP

-TIP The footprint (size) of the kernel modules installed via “make modules_install” can end up getting pretty large because the modules include debugging symbols.
-As a result you could easily end up with a  /lib/modules/5.16.9-custom/ directory that is close to  5GB in size!
+The footprint (size) of the kernel modules installed via “make modules_install” can end up getting pretty large because the modules include debugging symbols.
+As a result you could easily end up with a `/lib/modules/5.16.9-custom/` directory that is close to  5GB in size!

 For this guide we avoid this large size by including the INSTALL_MOD_STRIP=1 option in our make modules_install invocation.
 You can reduce the total size by orders of magnitude (For example - less than 200 MB!!) by stripping away these debugging symbols.

-This can be done by including the INSTALL_MOD_STRIP=1 option to the make modules_install command.
+This can be done by including the `INSTALL_MOD_STRIP=1` option to the `make modules_install` command.

 ## Installing the Kernel

-Assuming you have a PC and are working out of the ~/build/kernel/ directory, the compiled kernel that was created in the previous exercise will be located in this path - <kernel-build-dir>/arch/x86/boot/bzImage or, to be precise, in our example  ~/build/kernel/arch/x86/boot/bzImage.
+Assuming you have a PC and are working out of the `~/build/kernel/` directory, the compiled kernel that was created in the previous exercise will be located in this path - `<kernel-build-dir>/arch/x86/boot/bzImage` or, to be precise, in our example  `~/build/kernel/arch/x86/boot/bzImage`.

 The corresponding map file for this will be located at ~/build/kernel/System.map.
 You’ll need both files for the install phase.

 The System.map file is useful when the kernel is misbehaving and generating “Oops” messages.
 An “Oops” is generated on some kernel errors because of kernel bugs or faulty hardware.

 This error is akin to the Blue Screen of Death (BSOD) in Microsoft Windows.
 These messages include a lot of detail about the current state of the system, including several hexadecimal numbers.

 System.map gives Linux a chance to turn those hexadecimal numbers into readable names, making debugging easier.
 Although this is mostly for the benefit of developers, it can be handy when you’re reporting a problem.

 Let’s go through the steps required to install the new kernel image.